muzzamilr/design-tokens-blog/design-tokens-blog.md

 ## Additional Details

-You can also pass in an algorithm into the theme object in the config provider, these algorithms take seed token as a parameter and return map and alias tokens.
-Algorithms can used for in-app accessibility options such as increasing the font size by a specific variable.
+You can also pass an algorithm into the theme object in the config provider, these algorithms take a seed token as a parameter and return map and alias tokens.
+Algorithms can be used for in-app accessibility options such as increasing the font size by a specific variable.

 Here is an example of the above use case: